 This is where we tell the Crossplane Kubernetes Provider in which Kubernetes cluster it should operate when it's creating resources.

-Create a deployable unit of an App & AWS Resources using Crossplane
+Create a deployable unit for an application and its AWS resources with Crossplane

 Here we do 3 things with 3 files: